 include/${LIBRARY_NAME}_${LIBRARY_VERSION}/*.hpp

-and implementation files matching the pattern library/*.{cpp,hpp}
+and implementation files matching the pattern library/*.{cpp,hpp}.

 CMakeLists.txt